 “The evidence also suggests that a four-day week would help to bring down carbon emissions, improve gender equality and give people more time to engage with politics at a local and national level,” said Ryle.

 How much support is there for a four-day week?

 There is growing support for the UK government to introduce a four-day working week.

-According to a recent poll by Survation nearly 50 per cent of the British public want to scrap the 9am-5pm, five-day work week.
+According to a poll by Survation conducted in October 2021, nearly 50 per cent of the British public want to scrap the 9am-5pm, five-day work week.

 Of those who were in favour of scrapping the nine to five, 42 per cent said they wanted fewer hours and fewer days.